- Reference Number: HEY-765/2019

 What is a Somatosensory Evoked Potential Test (SSEP)?

-An SSEP will be performed by a clinical physiologist.
+A SSEP will be performed by a clinical physiologist.
 It is a way of stimulating the nerves in the arm and leg with electrical impulses and recording the response from the brain and other parts of the body.
-The responses are recorded by a computer and the tests interpreted afterwards by a Doctor in the department.
+The responses are recorded by a computer and the tests interpreted afterwards by a doctor in the department.

 Can there be any complications or risks?